-According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.2% annualized rate) in November.
-The 16% trimmed-mean Consumer Price Index increased 0.1% (1.2% annualized rate) during the month.
+According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.2% annualized rate) in February.
+The 16% trimmed-mean Consumer Price Index also increased 0.2% (1.9% annualized rate) during the month.
 The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics' (BLS) monthly CPI report.Note: The Cleveland Fed has the median CPI details for February here.
 The price for fuel oil and other fuels increased sharply in February.

-Earlier today, the BLS reported that the seasonally adjusted CPI for all urban consumers was unchanged (with annualized rate of 0.4%) in November.
-The CPI less food and energy increased 0.2% (1.9% annualized rate) on a seasonally adjusted basis.
+Earlier today, the BLS reported that the seasonally adjusted CPI for all urban consumers rose 0.1% (1.2% annualized rate) in February.
+The CPI less food and energy increased 0.1% (1.4% annualized rate) on a seasonally adjusted basis.

 Click on graph for larger image.

 This graph shows the year-over-year change for these four key measures of inflation.
-On a year-over-year basis, the median CPI rose 2.0%, the trimmed-mean CPI rose 1.6%, the CPI rose 1.2%, and the CPI less food and energy rose 1.7%.
-Core PCE is for October and increased just 1.1% year-over-year.
+On a year-over-year basis, the median CPI rose 2.0%, the trimmed-mean CPI rose 1.6%, and the CPI less food and energy rose 1.6%.
+Core PCE is for January and increased just 1.1% year-over-year.

-These measures indicate inflation remains below the Fed's target.
+These measures suggest inflation remains below the Fed's target.